RespoDiff: Dual-Module Bottleneck Transformation for Responsible & Faithful T2I Generation: Experiments

 \subsection{Ablations}

 We perform ablation studies to analyze RespoDiff, examining the impact of individual modules and the benefit of employing separate modules for responsible concept alignment and semantic alignment.
-We also assess the influence of different architectures for these modules and impact of using shared transformation on the overall performance in \cref{supp_sec:add_ablations_arch} and \cref{supp_sec:add_ablations_shared} of the Appendix.
+We also assess the influence of different architectures for these modules in \cref{supp_sec:add_ablations_arch}.

-\myparagraph{Effect of individual modules} We analyze the impact of the RAM and SAM modules on fairness and image quality.
+\myparagraph{Effect of Individual Modules} We analyze the impact of the RAM and SAM modules on fairness and image quality.
 The results are summarized in \Cref{tab:ablation_gender_balance}.
 RAM alone yields a lower deviation ratio, indicating reduced bias, but slightly compromises alignment (lower CLIP and WinoAlign scores).
 Adding SAM increases the deviation ratio but improves both image quality and alignment, highlighting its role in balancing fairness with generation fidelity.

+\myparagraph{Effect of Shared Transformation} In this section, we assess the impact of replacing the default RespoDiff setup, which uses two separate transformations for responsible and semantic alignment, with a single shared transformation \( \mathcal{T}_{\theta}^{s} \) trained using the combined loss \( \mathcal{L}_{\text{resp}} + \lambda \mathcal{L}_{\text{sem}} \).
+As shown in \cref{tab:ablation_single_transf_resp_sem_align}, the shared variant results in a lower deviation ratio with better alignment and fidelity metrics.
+We attribute this improvement to dedicated transformations, which streamline concept and semantic alignment learning, allowing each to focus on its task independently for more effective model optimization.

+\myparagraph{Sensitivity to $\lambda$} In this section, we analyze the sensitivity of RespoDiff to the $\lambda$ hyperparameter which is used to control the weight of SAM.
+As observed in \cref{tab:sensitivity_lambda}, increasing $\lambda$ keeps the trajectory closer to the base model, improving fidelity but weakening target‑concept steering, while decreasing has the opposite effect.
+We therefore use $\lambda=0.5$ as a knee point that balances fairness and fidelity.